TakenKills/DJS-MessageCollector/README.md

 collector.resetTimer({ time: 60000, idle: 10000}) // resets the collectors timer read more on the [discord.js guid](https://discord.js.org/#/docs/main/master/class/MessageCollector?scrollTo=resetTimer)

-collector.end() // ends the collecter and emits the 'end' event
+collector.stop(`Because i don't want it to run anymore. <optional>`) // ends the collecter and emits the 'end' event

 collector.dispose(Discord.Message) // Disposes of a message and emits the 'dispose' event.
 ```